United Way of Metropolitan Chicago Inc

 • Tax preparation services

-• Economic development and social services (particularly for small community-based organizations)
+• Economic development and social services (particularly for small community-based organisations)

 Strategic Approach: Four grant strategies guide funding decisions: